Samson (Regina Spektor song): Background and composition

 "Samson" was initially recorded as the first track for Spektor's second album Songs, which she recorded in one take on Christmas Day 2001.
 In 2006, Spektor re-recorded the song for her album Begin to Hope, which, unlike Songs, had a major label backing.

 Lyrically, "Samson" references the biblical episode of Samson and Delilah, found in Judges 16.
 Samson was granted extraordinary physical strength by God, though his strength was held in his hair, without which he was powerless.
 He fell in love with Delilah, who, because of his lust for women, discovered his vulnerability, and used it against him.

 The song is composed in the key of B major.
 The earlier recording from Songs has a tempo of 76 beats per minute, whereas the Begin to Hope version was recorded at a significantly faster tempo of 90 beats per minute.
 The song alters between bars of 6/4 and bars of 4/4.
 Spektor's voice ranges from the low note of B3 to the high notes of D♯5.

 Music video

 "Samson" had an accompanying music video, despite not having been released as a single.
 The video was shot in almost black and white, and revolved around Spektor performing the song on a piano whilst paper designs pan over the camera.
+Various stop-motion animation styles are seen, primarily involving paper cutouts.